katboe/go-redis-task-queue/README.md

 # Go Redis Task Queue

-Simple task queue using Redis, designed to run in a Dockerized environment.
+Simple priority task queue with retrying using Redis, designed to run in a Dockerized environment.

 ## Prerequisites